merikonjatta/loader.js/README.md

     Loader.load("util.js");
     Loader.load(["util.js", "i18n.js", "tetris.js"]);

 Fire a callback after a file is loaded.
-(This is different from RequireJS.
-More on this later.)
+(This is different from RequireJS in that you need to specifically inform Loader that your file has been loaded.)
     Loader.load("fish.js", function(){
       Fish.splash();
     });